ekkus93/CarND-Behavioral-Cloning-P3/writeup.md

 ![][image6]

-The training losses oscillate up and down from the validation losses.
+The training loss line oscillate above and below the validation loss line.
 For the final epoch, the training loss is slightly below the validation loss which might suggest a little bit of overfitting.
 The model performs well autonomously driving along the track using *drive.py* though.
 The validation loss and the test loss for the final model are consistent so we can assume that 0.0236 is a true representation of the loss for the model.

+## Conclusion

+The final model was tested with *drive.py*.
+The model drove the car along the track for about 2 laps.
+The video, *run1.mp4*, is a recording of the car driving along the track.
+The car drove well, centered along the track.
+It didn't drive off the road at any point like in earlier models with lower number of training epochs and without data augmentation.

+I felt pretty confident that my model did a good job in generalizing driving around the track.
+Still, the track that was used to test the final model was the same track where the training data was recorded from.
+The model could have memorized parts or all of the track because the same track was used in both cases.
+A similar but slightly different track should have been used for the test track.
+That would have been a best test for the model.